-After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider not providing ravulizumab unless the HSE can agree a suitable price reduction with the pharmaceutical company.
-We believe it is not clear that the medicine works as well or better than other ways to manage this condition.
-The NCPE also anticipate that less expensive versions of eculizumab, called biosimilars, will become available within the next 12 months.
-Therefore, the price of ravulizumab is too high.
+After reviewing the data presented by the pharmaceutical company, we recommend that the HSE consider providing ravulizumab if the HSE can agree a suitable price reduction with the pharmaceutical company.
+We believe the medicine works similarly to the current treatment for this condition.
+However, the price of the medicine is too high compared with anticipated treatments on the horizon.
 The HSE considers a number of factors along with our recommendation when deciding whether to provide this medicine.
-These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013.
+These factors are listed in the Health (Pricing and Supply of Medical Goods) Act 2013